COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 “When John agreed to be the first patient at Northwestern Medicine to undergo an awake kidney transplant and be discharged home the next day, he knew the benefits outweighed the risks, and because of him, he’s now moving the entire field of transplantation forward,” says Dr. Rohan.
 “He is an extremely compliant patient who was in tune with his body and willing to push the envelope.
 He had the utmost faith in us, and we had the utmost faith in him.”

-Going forward, Northwestern Medicine is looking to establish an AWAKE Program (Accelerated Surgery Without General Anesthesia in Kidney Transplantation) for more patients who could benefit from this type of procedure.
-"It really opens up a whole new door and is another tool in our toolbelt for the field of transplantation," says Dr. Nadig.
+Since John’s transplant, Northwestern Medicine has established an AWAKE Program (Accelerated Surgery Without General Anesthesia in Kidney Transplantation) for more patients who could benefit from this type of procedure.
+“It really opens up a whole new door and is another tool in our toolbelt for the field of transplantation,” says Dr. Nadig.

 Learn more about the kidney transplant process.